jrb-s2c-github/atomika/README.md

 5) Creating a Docker image using the Maven JIB plugin
 6) Bypassing a Docker repo by pushing the image directly into ContainerD
-7) Running the various K8S commands using kubectl, such as creating the namespace, creating the service and running the pre- and post commands specified in jetpack/vars.yaml
+7) Running the various K8S commands using kubectl, such as creating the namespace, creating the service and running the pre- and post-commands specified in jetpack/vars.yaml

 A sample declaration is available at jetpack/vars.yaml.